anu-act-health-covid19-support/SOAP-evaluation/README.md

 This document simply provides an introduction to SOAP.
 It’s designed to encourage existing discussions regarding contact tracing technologies to engage with a broader range of considerations, and start to explore interdependencies and inconsistencies between solutions currently being proposed.
 In future versions of this framework, we are exploring:

 * Creating a formal evaluation method, refining criteria by which technology solutions might be considered and assigning weights to each.
 Where aspects of a solution are negatively weighted, mitigation actions might be proposed
+* Releasing high level assessments of specific proposed contact tracing solutions already in production, employing SOAP concepts
-* Turning a high level SOAP overview into a visual communication tool
+* Turning a high level SOAP overview into a visual tool using systems concepts
 * Creating guidance and training to support organisations bringing together related and interdependent perspectives shaping contact tracing technologies